Asset Management for Water and Wastewater Utilities

-- Virginia Tech's Sustainable Water Infrastructure Asset Management Online Non-Degree Program Exit - The Department of Civil and Environmental Engineering at Virginia Tech, in partnership with EPA, GHD Consulting, and Water Environmental Research Foundation, offers a certificate program on the fundamentals of sustainable water infrastructure asset management.
+- Virginia Tech's Sustainable Water Infrastructure Asset Management Online Non-Degree Program - The Department of Civil and Environmental Engineering at Virginia Tech, in partnership with EPA, GHD Consulting, and Water Environmental Research Foundation, offers a certificate program on the fundamentals of sustainable water infrastructure asset management.

 EPA Asset Management Resources